mythicg/removeaicops/README.md

 # How To Install

-Just drop and drag the onduty-master folder into your resource folder into your resource folder in your server.
+Just drop and drag the removeaicops-master folder into your resource folder into your resource folder in your server.
-After you complete that open your server.cfg and do the follow: onduty-master After this start your server up and it will work!
+After you complete that open your server.cfg and do the follow: removeaicops-master After this start your server up and it will work!